 After this in-depth review of the Charter has been completed, the Commission meets anytime either Council or a petition drive proposes changes to the Charter.
 Once received, the Commission has 60 days to make a recommendation to Council.
 After receiving the Commission’s report, Council will vote whether to put the issue on the ballot for the residents to decide or not.

 The current members of the Commission are listed below.
-If you are interested in potentially serving on the Commission, please reach out to the Clerk of Council using the form provided on this page.
+If you have any questions regarding the Charter Review Commission, please reach out to the Clerk of Council using the form provided on this page.

 Chuck Massarolo, Clerk of Council